Research

 Ability Bias, Discount Rate Bias and the Return to Education

-This is a paper that I wrote a long time ago and for which I still get frequent requests.
+This is a paper I wrote a long time ago for which I still get frequent requests.
 Although I got a “revise and resubmit” from a prestigious journal, I never rewrote the paper because I thought there were errors in the approach.
-There are definitely mistakes in the paper, but in retrospect I regret not revising it.
+There are definitely mistakes in the paper, but in retrospect, I regret not revising it.
 I believe the paper was very influential in making people think about the proper interpretation of instrumental variables when coefficients are not constant and, in particular, laid some of the groundwork for the work of Josh Angrist and Guido Imbens on LATE and the work of Jim Heckman and his coauthors on the interpretation of instrumental variables.
 I post it here for the historical record.

 The Effect of High School Exit Exams on Graduation, Employment and Incarceration (with Olesya Baker)